 2. When you do need to transfer, make sure it's encrypted

 File transfer encryption is an essential security measure that encodes data to prevent outsiders from being able to read or understand the data that is being transferred.
 Simply put, encryption protects the data in your file transfers from potential hackers.

 That’s why every file you send with Dropbox Transfer is encrypted, to protect it from security threats.

 3. Make a good impression, think about branded file transfer to showcase your solo business

 First impressions matter, especially when your business is still in its early stages.

-With customisable branding for your transfer’s download page, you can be sure to make a lasting impression with your customers.
+With customizable branding for your transfer’s download page, you can be sure to make a lasting impression with your customers.

-Get all these secure file sharing features in one place with Dropbox
+Get all of these secure file sharing features in one place with Dropbox

 No matter what your solopreneur business is, we have everything you need, all in one place.